fables-tales/rubyfmt/README.md

 * Folks who have commit bits are free to merge anything they'd like as long as it passes CI
 * I review important patches for my day job at request of a co-worker

-## Upcoming development

-The blessed strategy is:

-**we are actively working on moving Rubyfmt to prism**

-We intend to do this via replacing `ripper_tree_types` with a `prism_tree_types`.
-This implies modifying all our formatters.
-We hope to keep tokens and the render queue the same.

 ## How do I use it